 It is possible that Breassal Breac had FGC5494 DNA instead of Y5058 or Z255.
 The surnames below are supposed to be descended from Breassal Breac, but have FGC5494 DNA instead of Y5058.
 FGC5494 was born in 2450 BC, long before Breassal Breac is supposed to have been born.
 See L21 Project.
 Brennan and Fitzpatrick, however, share the later A1506, which is datwed at 750 AD.

 Ryan of Idrone and Owneybeg.
 Ryan is the most populous surname among Y-DNA testers who are descendants of Breassal Breac.
 And, about three out of four Ryans who have tested their Y-DNA are descendants of Breassal Breac.
-The Ryans of Breassal Breac are historically from the baronies of Owney in Co.
-Tipperary and Owneybeg in Co.
-Limerick.
+The Ryans of Breassal Breac are historically from the baronies of Owney in County Tipperary and Owneybeg in County Limerick.
 The central town is Newport in Co.
 Tipperary.
 The first mention in history of the O'Ryans is of the O'Ryans of Idrone about the year 1000.
 Idrone was a medieval barony in Leinster, in what is now County Carlow.
 The name Idrone derived from the old Gaelic Hy Drona.
 The chief of this tribe of O'Ryans was generally referred to as the Lord or King of Idrone.

 Derek Ryan has a big interest in the Ryans in general and runs a Facebook page about the history of the O'Mulryan Clan of Owney & Owneybeg known as Owney O'Mulryan.
 See: Ryan Clan of Tipperary & Limerick.

 Excerpt from 1899 Map of Baronies of Ireland, showing where testers named Ryan, Dwyer, and Carroll were from.